Upright Bass Pickups

 Add to Wishlist

 We've been looking for some time for a rehearsal/performance chair that is adjustable for bassists - but not too heavy, bulky, or complicated.
-When we first found this one, they were unavailable!
-But we have now scored a supply of them and plan to keep them as a stock item.
-Both Mark and Bob have used this chair on several gigs and rehearsals over the last few months, and we feel that it offers great value as an ultra-portable seat.
+Both Mark and Bob have used this chair on several occasions, and we feel that it offers great value as an ultra-portable seat.

 When rehearsals go long and legs get tired (and old - Bob), it's wonderful to have something to enable you to sit while playing.
 There are many different seats, and as players ourselves we kinda classify them in two groups.
 There are those designed for permanent use in a performance or rehearsal space; while comfy, they are too heavy and/or big, since they're not really designed to be "portable."
 Then come the ones that are more easily transportable.
 This adjustable chair is deep in the latter group — it's extremely compact and light - yet sturdy enough for most players.